LoneTree/GettingAndCleaningData/README.md

 The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.
 An additional goal is to prepare tidy data that can be used for later analysis.
 The function that is written should produce a tidy data set as described below.

 ### Files used and data structure
-The data are a pre-formed data set obtained from the [University of California - Irvine Machine Learning Repository][UCI link].
+The data are a pre-formed data set obtained from the [University of California - Irvine Machine Learning Repository](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 The data used in this function are from collected from accelerometers in smartphones,

 Within the zip file downloaded are the following files:
 * activity_labels.txt - text file descriptions of the activities monitored for this data set.
 Activities monitored are:
-> * Walking
-> * Walking up stairs
-> * Walking down stairs
+> Walking, Walking up stairs, Walking down stairs, Sitting, Standing, Laying
-> * Sitting
-> * Standing
-> * Laying
 * features.txt - list of features used as columns (variables) in this data set.
 * features_info.txt - file that describes the purpose and derivation of many of the variables in the data set
 * /test/X_test.txt - the data set of measurements for the test cohort